kudelskisecurity/nist-lwc-power-analysis/README.md

  - `binary file` is the prefix of the binary file to run.
 The file must be in the `bin/` folder.
 Using the given prefix `<binary file>`, the board is flashed with `bin/<binary file>-{CWLITEARM|CWLITEXMEGA}.bin`, depending on the target platform.

 The optional parameters are:
- - `--num-traces=<num>` (default 20'000) changes the number of traces to capture to create the templates.
+ - `--num-traces=<num>` (default 20'000): set the number of traces to capture to create the templates.
 Higher numbers require more memory but lead to more accurate templates.
- - `--windows=<num>` (default 1) changes the number of windows to capture in the power trace.
+ - `--windows=<num>` (default 1): set the number of windows to capture in the power trace.
 A window is a set of 24'000 power samples, so increasing the number of windows to capture increases the length of the powertraces.
- - `--array-start=<num>` (default 0) and `--array-end=<num>` (default 24000) allow to select a subset of the captured power-traces to use when making the templates.
+ - `--array-start=<num>` (default 0) and `--array-end=<num>` (default 24000): select a subset of the captured power-traces to use when making the templates.
 This is usually not needed as point of interest are already selected in the traces.

 The program will capture the defined amount of traces then categorize them and build the model.
 The built model is then stored in the `attacks/photonbeetle/models` directory.